 Summer in Shakopee

 Valleyfair Amusement Park is where to go for thrills in Minnesota.
-We have a few other parks around town, but nothing compares to Valleyfair.
+We have a few other theme parks around town, but nothing compares to Valleyfair.
+With over 75 rides and attractions, everything will have a good time.

 Run by the City of Shakopee, the Sandventure Aquatic Park is where the residents cool off in the summer.
 They have a 300 ft water slide, two 12-foot drop slides, a diving board, and more.
 It’s not your average community pool.
 (Summer Favorite)